 - Eat nuts instead of cookies for a snack.
-Just be sure to keep your portion small, as nuts are high in calories
+Be sure to keep your portion small, as nuts are high in calories.

-- Replace butter and solid fats with olive or canola oil.
+- Replace butter and solid fats with olive, avocado, or canola oil.

 Monounsaturated fatty acid; MUFA; Oleic acid; Cholesterol - monounsaturated fat; Atherosclerosis - monounsaturated fat; Hardening of the arteries - monounsaturated fat; Hyperlipidemia - monounsaturated fat; Hypercholesterolemia - monounsaturated fat; Coronary artery disease - monounsaturated fat; Heart disease - monounsaturated fat; Peripheral artery disease - monounsaturated fat; PAD - monounsaturated fat; Stroke - monounsaturated fat; CAD - monounsaturated fat; Heart healthy diet - monounsaturated fat

 Grundy SM, Stone NJ, Bailey AL, et al. 2018 AHA/ACC/AACVPR/AAPA/ABC/ACPM/ADA/AGS/APhA/ASPC/NLA/PCNA Guideline on the management of blood cholesterol: a report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol.
 2019;73(24):e285-e350.
 PMID: 30423393 pubmed.ncbi.nlm.nih.gov/30423393/.